Please note: All kits require a reservation at least one week in advance. We often can not accommodate last-minute kit rentals.

 Endangered Birds and Old Growth Forests (New and improved!)

 Why are old growth forests so important?
 What makes them important habitats for Spotted Owl and Marbled Murrelet?
-What can you do to help protect them?
-Learn about how old growth forests are unique ecosystems that are important for both humans and plants and animals alike.
-Bring the old growth forest into your classroom through hands-on activities, real tree and bird specimens, books, puppets and more!
+What can any person do to help protect them?
+Learn about how old growth forests are unique ecosystems that are important forhumans, plants, and animals.
+Bring the old growth forest into your classroom through hands-on activities, real tree and bird specimens, books, puppets, and more!
 For details, click here.

-Wetland Wonders (Just updated with new curriculum and materials!)
+Wetland Wonders (Recently updated with new curriculum and materials)

-The Pacific Northwest is home to a wide variety of water bodies that are crucial to the well-being of both humans, salmon, and birds alike.
-Learn how to determine the health of a local body of water by monitoring scientific variables like Ph, dissolved oxygen, and nitrate levels, while also taking samples to collect data on various macroinvertebrates as indicator species.
+The Pacific Northwest is home to a wide variety of water bodies that are crucial to the well-being of humans, salmon, birds, and much more.
+Learn how to determine the health of a local body of water by monitoring scientific variables like Ph, dissolved oxygen, and nitrate levels, while also taking samples to collect data on various macroinvertebrates as indicator species of ecosystem health.
 Other activities include basics on water fowl identification, games to get to know other wetland creatures, and the lessons that teach about salmon and their fascinating life cycles.
 For details, click here.

 Join Seattle Audubon's science program as a volunteer citizen scientist!
-This kit comes with everything you need to go on a highly enjoyable birding adventure: binoculars, field guides, an iPod Touch, and a digital camera, as well as information on good birding spots.
+This kit comes with everything you need to go on a highly enjoyable birding adventure: binoculars, field guides, an iPod Touch, and a digital camera, as well as information on great birding spots.
 Collect data while you're out and upload it onto Seattle Audubon's eBird account!
-This is a great opportunity for youth who are interested in science and looking for service learning opportunities, or adult birders who want to give back to the birds.
+This is a great opportunity for youth who are interested in science and looking for service learning opportunities, or adult birders who want to contribute to bird science and conservation.
 For details, click here.